shomeier/openapi-util-maven-plugin/README.md

 #### ```<resolveFully>true<resolveFully>```
 This will fully resolve the path and all other references.
 Full resolving in this case means all $refs are dereferenced (no external or internal reference to #components left).

-You also have the option to fully resolve the paths references.
-Full resolving in this case means all $refs are dereferenced (no external or internal reference to #components left).
 The feature is described in detail [here](https://github.com/swagger-api/swagger-parser#2-resolvefully).

 ## Using in conjunction with openapi-generator-maven-plugin